 Tantramar Wetlands Centre

-In 1997, Tantramar Regional High School teachers, with the assistance of Ducks Unlimited Canada (DUC), Environment Canada, the Province of New Brunswick, the Town of Sackville, the New Brunswick Wildlife Federation and the NB-EHJV, established the Tantramar Wetlands Centre.
+In 1997, Tantramar Regional High School teachers, with the assistance of Ducks Unlimited Canada (DUC), Environment and Climate Change Canada, the Province of New Brunswick, the Town of Sackville, the New Brunswick Wildlife Federation and the NB-EHJV, established the Tantramar Wetlands Centre.
 DUC worked with students to construct a freshwater wetland on the school’s property to serve as the centre-piece of 20 hectares of wildlife habitat being restored and managed as an outdoor classroom.
 Wide trails and pathways provide immediate safe access to the site and connect this natural laboratory to an indoor “wetlab” and work area equipped to handle large groups of visitors.
 The Centre provides year-round wetland biodiversity educational experiences to students, teachers and visitors.
 Recognized nationally as a “centre of excellence,” the Tantramar Wetland Centre provides exciting wetland education experiences to over 4,000 visitors annually.

 Other NB-EHJV Project Examples

 For more information, see the NB-EHJV Implementation Plan.

 New Brunswick Department of Energy and Resource Development